-Ecology

-Onshore and offshore ecology surveys commenced for the project in Spring 2021.

-Bird and marine mammal aerial surveys commenced in April 2021 and will continue for 24 months.
+Bird & Marine Mammal aerial surveys commenced in April 2021 and will continue for 24 months.
 The survey planes take photographs of bird and marine mammal activity in, on and above the sea to enable a detailed assessment of any possible impacts the project may have on certain wildlife.

-Similarly, coastal ecology surveys for habitat, bird and other wildlife activity commenced in April 2021 and will continue for 24 months to inform an environmental assessment for the planning application.
+Similarly, Coastal Ecology surveys for habitat, bird and other wildlife activity commenced in April 2021 and will continue for 24 months to inform an environmental assessment for the planning application.
 These surveys are carried out by independent, third-party, qualified ecologists.

-Outreach
+Environmental Impact Assessment Report (EIAR) Fehily Timoney and Company together with Intertek and MarineSpace were appointed as lead environmental consultants for the project in March 2022.
+They will deliver a full EIAR to examine the potential impacts of the proposed development on the surrounding environment including sea, land and wildlife throughout the project lifecycle from site investigations to construction and right through to operation and eventual decommissioning of the wind farm.

-Offshore wind farms will require a workforce with skills and expertise for construction as well as for long term operation and maintenance.
-We are currently investing in science and technology outreach courses to be brought to national schools to foster an interest in offshore engineering.

-Education & Jobs

-This project will allow us to establish training schemes that will contribute to the upskilling of existing offshore / technical / maritime experience to re-direct these specialist skills and introduce newly skilled workers to the offshore wind industry.

-Community Benefit Fund

-As the wind farm begins construction, a Shelmalere Offshore Wind Farm Community Benefit Fund will be developed to allow local communities to gain access to funds for important community improvement projects.
-Details of the Community Benefit Fund will be made available when it is developed.
+Outreach Offshore wind farms will require a workforce with skills and expertise for construction as well as for long term operation and maintenance.
+We are currently investing in science and technology outreach courses to be brought to national and primary schools to foster an interest in offshore engineering.
+Education & Jobs This project will allow us to establish training schemes that will contribute to the upskilling of existing offshore/technical/maritime experience to re-direct these specialist skills and introduce newly skilled workers to the offshore wind industry.
+Community Benefit Fund As the wind farm begins construction, a Shelmalere Offshore Wind Farm Community Benefit Fund will be developed to allow local communities to gain access to funds for important community improvement projects.
+Details of the Community Benefit Fund will be made available as and when it is developed.

 We understand that a proposal such as the Shelmalere Offshore Wind Farm can generate concerns and raise many questions for all members of the community.
 If you have any questions, suggestions or comments, please contact us.

-Your Community and Stakeholder Liaison Manager

-Yvonne Cronin is DP Energy's Community and Stakeholder Liaison Manager.
+Your Community and Stakeholder Liaison Manager Yvonne Cronin is DP Energy's Community and Stakeholder Liaison Manager.
 Yvonne is available to answer any questions you might have on the Shelmalere Offshore Wind Farm project or DP Energy.
-Please call Yvonne on the number below if you have any questions.

-Phone: 087 102 8227 | Email: shelmalere@dpenergy.com

-Your Community Liaison Officer

-Lisa Enright is DP Energy's Community Liaison Officer and is available to answer any questions you might have about the Shelmalere Offshore Wind Farm project.

-Phone: 087 634 5691 | Email: shelmalere@dpenergy.com

-Alternatively you can email or send a letter to DP Energy Ireland, 2nd Floor, 1 Horgans Quay, Waterfront Square, Cork City, T23 PPT8

-Phone: 021 212 9844 Email: info@dpenergy.com
+Please call Yvonne on the number below if you have any questions Phone: 087 102 8227 | Email: shelmalere@dpenergy.com Your Community Liaison Officer Lisa Enrightis DP Energy's Community Liaison Officer and is available to answer any questions you might have about the Shelmalere Offshore Wind Farm project.
+Phone: 087 634 5691 | Email: shelmalere@dpenergy.com Alternatively you can email or send a letter to DP Energy Ireland, 2nd Floor, 1 Horgans Quay, Waterfront Square, Cork City, T23 PPT8 Phone: 021 212 9844 Email: info@dpenergy.com For more information about the Shelmalere Offshore Wind Farm project and to sign up for email alerts please visit www.shelmalereoffshorewindfarm.com/contact Contact Us

-Contact Us